orszoooo/OneCycleCPU/README.md

 **Register** File holds 9 registers noted as R0, R1, ...
 R8.
 R8 is special register and will be used for I/O by PORT.
 At the moment only reading from R8 is possible by setting instruction operand to 4'h9.

+**Accumulator** - ACC

+**Flag register** holds state of three flags: Z - Zero flag, C - Carry flag, B - Borrow flag.
+If value in ACC is equal to 00h then Z is set to 1.
+C and B flags are used during addition, subtration, incrementation and decrementation by the Arithmetic Logic Unit(ALU).

 ## Instruction format
 **8-bit Op Code + 8-bit Operand**